Skip to main content

 Frequently Asked Questions

-KARDS - The WW2 Card Game is a casual turn-based strategy game with warfare theme.
+KARDS - The WW2 Card Game is a tactical turn-based strategy game with warfare and historical themes.

 KARDS - The WW2 Card Game is available on PC, Phone, iPad, iPhone and others.